-For most equipment rental operators, it’s better to have your service team to do inspections as they prepare the equipment for rent.
-It’s much easier to drive consistency in your process, which is critical for protecting your assets and increasing your damage collections.
+For most equipment rental operators, it’s better to have your service team do inspections as they prepare the equipment for rent.
+It’s much easier to drive consistency in your process, which is critical for protecting your assets and increasing damage collections.

 - Service technicians already follow a rental-ready process, so it’s easy to incorporate inspection software into that workflow

 - Every asset goes through the same process, so you make sure nothing gets missed